natan-dot-com/Terraguide-Discord-Bot/README.md

 ## 7. Motivation
 It was such a great experience working on this project aside with [Andrei](https://github.com/AndreiAlisson), from the data scrap to the bot development.
 As they say, practice makes perfect and I think we both are going further with our main goal as developers: being able to solve problems and work with creativity.

+It's also important to point how this project reflects my first footsteps inside the development of a bigger project.
+If you think knowledge is never a waste, so do I. :)

 ## 8. Acknowledgements
 * [Official Terraria Gamepedia Wiki](https://terraria.fandom.com/wiki/), where all those data files come from.